The Tyler Chronicle Winter, 2022 Worldwide Edition

 In 1914, the state constructed a rock wall around the area and erected a monument.
 In 1965 the thirteen acre park was placed under the care of the Texas Parks and Wildlife Dept. The iron screw still marks the entrance to the park and small museum.

+Where Are the Heroes?
 Where are the heroes in this story of Fannin and his men?
 There may not be any. does a man become a hero because he exercises poor judgement in a wartime situation which results in the murder of over 300 men?

+There may be heroes in war, but war itself is ugly and in general, not a heroic undertaking.
+The Texas War for Independence from Mexico was no exception.
 The Texans at Goliad were not, for the most part, professional soldiers.
 They were not recruits.
 They were a mixed bag of undisciplined volunteers whose motives probably varied widely.

 Their leadership, in the person of Fannin, was inadequate, as Fannin himself admitted.
 If Fannin had followed the orders of Texas General Sam Houston, he would not have been "slouching" away from Goliad to be overtaken by Mexican General Urrea.
 In fact, he would not have been at the persidio at all.
+The decision to establish himself at Goliad was Fannin's own.
+The Texas government at that time was rife with confusion and intrigue.
+Orders were often contradicted or ignored.

 The Mexican army under general Urrea, although better disciplined than Fannin's, was itself, quite a hodgepodge.
 The Mexican "soldiers" who actually carried out the execution of Fannin and his men were Yucatan Indians.